RIDE Adventures Tours & Rentals

 While many riders are sold on the "adventure" look of pint-sized ADV bikes, we've often found that if long miles and all-terrain exploits are what you're after, it's hard to beat a dedicated dual sport for bang-for-your-buck adventure duty.

-These simple single-cylinder machines are inexpensive, easy to maintain, and much more dirt-friendly than even the best adventure bikes for beginners (except for the Honda CRF300 Rally, as it's technically just a dual sport in ADV clothing to begin with).
+These simple single-cylinder machines are inexpensive, easy to maintain, and much more dirt-friendly than even the best adventure bikes for beginners (with the new KTM 390 Adventure R being a possible exception).

 "Garrett our team rider taking his KLR 650 all over Washington"